Montana Master Naturalist Volunteer Service Opportunities

 Montana Trout Unlimited, statewide. www.montanatu.org

-Volunteer opportunities: Conservation, protection, and restoration project potential.
+Volunteer opportunities: Conservation, protection, and restoration projects; contacting legislators; serving on the board of directors.

 Volunteer opportunities: Conservation projects, education/instructional projects, promotional activities, chapter management, and advocacy.

-Volunteer opportunities: The Nature Adventure Garden is a native plant teaching garden located along the Bitterroot River at historic Fort Missoula.
+Volunteer opportunities: The Native Plant Garden is a native plant teaching garden located along the Bitterroot River at historic Fort Missoula.
 You can assist with garden planting, maintenance, or greenhouse work; help lead children’s games and activities; give guided hikes and tours; help develop educational materials and more.

 Rocky Mountain Elk Foundation, Missoula. www.rmef.org